bitcrush/minimal/README.md

 - Keymap indicator:
 	- magenta if in main or vi insert mode
 	- green if in vi command mode

+On the right prompt:
+- Separator
-- Exit status:
+- Exit Code:
 	- reset if last command returned 0.
 	- red if not.

-On the right prompt:
 - The two last diretory from `pwd`.
 	- Directory names longer than 10 chars will be abbreviated if `MINIMAL_SHORTEN` is set to `true`.